The Ruin (Ukrainian history): Left and right banks 1657–1663

-Polish Right Bank 1663–1681
+Polish right bank 1663–1681

 1663-65: Teteria and Poland: Pavlo Teteria, who held only the right bank, followed a strongly pro-Polish policy.
 When his invasion of the left bank failed, he returned to deal with the numerous rebellions that had broken out against the Poles.
 The behaviour of his Polish allies cost him what little support he had, and he resigned and fled to Poland.

 1665-76: Doroshenko and the Turks: The goal of Petro Doroshenko was to re-unite the two halves of Ukraine.
 He held frequent councils to cultivate the poorer cossacks and created a 20,000 man band of mercenaries to free himself from the starshina.
 In 1667, Russia and Poland, without consulting the cossacks, signed the Treaty of Andrusovo, which partitioned the cossack lands at the Dnieper river.
 The thinly populated southern area (Zaporozhia) was to be a Russo-Polish condominium, but it was in practice self-governing, to the extent that it had a government.
 In response, Doroshenko turned to the Turks (Polish-Cossack-Tatar War (1666–1671)).
 In the fall of 1667 an Ottoman-Cossack force invaded Galicia and compelled the king to grant extensive autonomy to Doroshenko.
 He accepted a loose Ottoman overlordship, invaded the left bank, removed the rival hetman and in 1668 declared himself hetman of a united Ukraine.
-Crimea backed a rival hetman and the Poles backed Mykhailo Khanenko, with whom they invaded the right bank.
+Crimea backed another rival hetman and the Poles backed Mykhailo Khanenko, with whom they invaded the right bank.
 Turning to meet the invaders, he placed Demian Mnohohrishny in control of the left bank, which quickly came under Russian control.
 In 1672 he helped the Turks annex Podolia.
 During the Russo-Turkish War (1676–1681) he aided the Turks against Russia.
 This involvement with non-Christians cost him his remaining support.
 On 19 September 1676, he gave up authority to Ivan Samoylovych of the left bank and went into exile in Russia.

-1678-81: Yurii Khmelnitsky and the Turks: In 1678 the Turks, who had a large army in the area, appointed their prisoner Yurii Khmelnytsky as hetman.
+1678-81: Yurii Khmelnytsky and the Turks: In 1678 the Turks, who had a large army in the area, appointed their prisoner Yurii Khmelnytsky as hetman.
 He participated in the second campaign of Chyhyryn and was deposed by the Turks in 1681.

 At this point, English sources become thin.
 The Right Bank was severely depopulated, many of those who were not killed or enslaved by the Tatars having fled to the Left Bank or Sloboda Ukraine.
 Polish rule was gradually restored and the country began to fill up again.